VivyTeam/code-style/README.md

 ```

-3. Install [CheckStyle-Idea Plugin](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea)  and set the checkstyle to use file via File | Other Settings | Checkstyle
+2. The plugin requires [CheckStyle-Idea Plugin](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) as a prerequisite, Install it, add and set the checkstyle to use the checkstyle file (same url as in step 1) via file via File | Other Settings | Checkstyle :: This is for real-time tacking of the coding style

-Unable to apply changes : plugin won't be able to load
+3. Enable the Pluging under File | Editor | CodeStyle  and select VivyJava

+## Building the Plugin

+A  buildPlugin gradle operation will generate .jar file which can then be installed in IntelliJ via plugin "Installation from Disk"